 A pair of binoculars that is both fog proof and waterproof is desirable, especially on a safari tour.
 A weatherproof device is designed to protect the interior from water, dust, and small particles that can ruin your view.
 Purchasing binoculars that have a rubber coating on the outside also offer some protection from shocks.

-A person who opts for a safari trip that involves mostly vehicular movement may consider purchasing binoculars that are larger and heavier whereas a trip to the safari that involves a good deal of walking ideally requires a pair of binoculars that are compact-sized, especially if the trip involves travelling through rough terrain while carrying a lot of equipment.
+A person who opts for a safari trip that involves mostly vehicular movement may consider purchasing binoculars that are larger and heavier whereas a trip that involves a good deal of walking ideally requires a pair of binoculars that are compact-sized, especially if the trip involves travelling through rough terrain while carrying a lot of equipment.

 So, with all of that covered, let’s go through some other exciting product options that you can readily find available for purchase.